farmdawgnation/kafka-hawk/README.md

 ## Building

-If you wish to build the project you'll need:
+If you wish to build the project you'll need JDK 11.

-* JDK 11
+We also recommend Docker for running the local Kafka and Zookeeper instance for manual testing purposes.

 ## Deployment